Feature Proposal: Built-In Rate Limiting (Adapter-First Design)

 }This bounds iteration to one hour's worth of keys but adds complexity (hour boundary precision, two lookup paths) that is premature for Tier 1.

-// In @ws-kit/adapters/cloudflare-do
+// In @ws-kit/cloudflare

 // Fast, deterministic hash for sharding (FNV-1a)